AngelValdes/Store/README.md

 DB_PORT=3306
 ```
 #### Also make sure you create the database/user/password before running the app.
 ORM will create the tables and relations automatically in the database.
+## Workflow
+#### To add a new feature:
+1. Create a new branch, add your code and check in
+2. Merge into master
+3. Tag it and merge it to the release-staging branch
+## Deployment
+#### To deploy the app to staging and production:
+1. After checking in or merging into release-staging branch, all test will run automatically using codeship
+2. If all test pass, Heroku will be notified and publishing to staging will happen automatically.
+3. After testing staging, publish to production manually by going into Heroku and clicking on Promote to production button in the staging app.
+Note: any changes and checked into staing will kick the test/deployment process
+#### Also make sure you create the database/user/password before running the app.
+ORM will create the tables and relations automatically in the database.
 #### When doing PUT and POST do not forget to add in the request header:
  ```
 Content-Type: application/json